 Magento is well-known for being one of the best-in-class Content Management System (CMS) operating as a powerful eCommerce platform.
-It has been home for 204, 276 live websites thanks to numerous built-in features and high customizability.
+It has been home over 160,000 live websites thanks to numerous built-in features and high customizability.

 Functionality enrichment is what Magento always focuses on to help online merchants capture more opportunities from the eCommerce industry.
 “Multiple stores” is an outstanding feature of Magento that fulfills the need of diversifying sales channels of store owners to scale their business.
 It allows merchants to create several stores from one single admin panel and thus make store management more effective.